GopalaKrishnaKala/db_sync_docker/README.md

 	- Version is 3.8
 	- Two database services (db1 and db2)
 	- They both use Postgres:15
-	- Container anmes used are: database_1 and database_2
+	- Containers used are: database_1 and database_2
 	- They restart when there is a failure
 	- Port mapping used is 5433:5432
 	- db1 executes the init.sql script and db2 syncs the data from db1